tauri-apps/tauri-docs/docs/guides/distribution/updater.md

 ## Bundler (Artifacts)

-The Tauri bundler automatically generates update artifacts if the updater is enabled in `tauri.conf.json` Your update artifacts are automatically signed if the bundler can locate your private and public key.
+The Tauri bundler automatically generates update artifacts if the updater is enabled in `tauri.conf.json` Your update artifacts are automatically signed if the bundler can locate your private and public keys.

 The signature is the content of the generated `.sig` file.
 The signature can be uploaded to GitHub safely or made public if your private key is secure.